Septic, Productivity, Operations, Technician Tips

 • Billing frequency and pricing

-Agreements are easy to set up and, once up and running, can be integrated with other ServiceTitan tools such as scheduling, executing jobs, and estimates.
-You can even tie agreements to individual pieces of equipment (e.g. septic system) so there’s no confusion about what needs servicing.
+Agreements are easy to set up and can be integrated with other ServiceTitan tools such as scheduling, executing jobs, and estimates.
+You can even tie agreements to individual equipment (e.g., septic systems) so there’s no confusion about what needs servicing.

-Learn more about how to use maintenance agreements to maximize profit in this post
+Read more about how to use maintenance agreements to maximize profit

-• Eat lunch at local restaurants and leave your septic pumping business cards with the manager to make them aware of your grease-trap cleaning services.
+• Leave your septic pumping business cards with local restaurants to inform them of your grease-trap cleaning services.

 • Capture local customers’ attention with creative direct mail marketing offering incentives or coupons.